 Either visit https://www.gilsbar360alliance.com/PROVIDER-SEARCH to find a doctor or you can call (888) 684-0029to speak to a Customer Service Representative.
 (Only if your ID card has been activated)

-Smoking Cessation Trust is fully operational and Covid-19 has not impacted our ability to help you.
+Smoking Cessation Trust is fully operational.
 Feel confident that your New Member application will be processed rapidly and your new materials will reach you within the normal 5-7 days from completion!